s00d/nuxt-i18n-micro/docs/guide/cli.md

 `nuxt-i18n-micro-cli` is a command-line tool designed to streamline the localization and internationalization process in Nuxt.js projects using the `nuxt-i18n` module.
 It provides utilities to extract translation keys from your codebase, manage translation files, synchronize translations across locales, and automate the translation process using external translation services.

 This guide will walk you through installing, configuring, and using `nuxt-i18n-micro-cli` to effectively manage your project's translations.
+Package on [npmjs.com](https://www.npmjs.com/package/nuxt-i18n-micro).
 ## 🔧 Installation and Setup

 ### 📦 Installing nuxt-i18n-micro-cli